The year 1974 did not only represent a new political cycle in Portugal. It meant also a new reality for companies and their organization.

 The atmosphere at the time as well as CIP strategic objectives were clearly stated on a public document:

-“CIP was born as an expression of the democratic entrepreneurial vision/thought, by the industrials organizational capacity and their sense of responsibility, and constituted itself as a bastion against the economy collectivization projects and as the defense of the interests of several associations aiming to assure industrial democracy based on free initiative and private activity.”
+“CIP was born as an expression of the democratic entrepreneurial vision/thought, by the industrials organizational capacity and their sense of responsibility, and constituted itself as a bastion against the economy collectivization projects and as the defence of the interests of several associations aiming to assure industrial democracy based on free initiative and private activity.”

 The new Confederation represents about 50,000 Portuguese companies, and retains responsibility for protecting the interests of the various associations that comprise it.